 Moreover, there are some groups of people whose organisms are already weak, and therefore will be more vulnerable to the harmful effects of mold, such as:

-That being said, it necessary to recognize whether there is mold around your home.
+That being said, it is necessary to recognize whether there is mold around your home.
 And what’s more important, whether and in what ways it affects your family - especially the little ones.

-How to recognize that your kid has mold related health problems?
+How to recognize that your kid has mold-related health problems?

 Mold, and especially the notorious toxigenic kind of it, known as black mold can have many adverse health effects on children.
 The symptoms at the beginning might appear to be quite mild, but increase over time and lead to very serious health conditions.